theisolinearchip/the_weather/README.md

 # the_weather
-A box with a big red button that prompts The Weather, but not The Weather From A Specific Location Albert Gonzalez
+A box with a big red button that prompts The Weather, but not The Weather From A Specific Location